-The very first lines of code which was part of TheFactBook date from 2013.
+The very first lines of code which were part of TheFactBook date from 2013.
 However, most of it was rewritten.
-By the time it was vulnerable to SQL Injection so I have to learn a little about prepared statements.
-I found the w3schools site really helpfull.
-It was a page (no login was required) where you could add some text (then called Fact) and an url (then called Source) by means of an HTML form, then we stored that info into a basic table in a MySQL database, that was all.
+By the time it was vulnerable to SQL Injection so I had to learn a little about prepared statements.
+I found the w3schools site really helpful.
+It was a page (no login was required) where you could add some text (then called Fact) and an url (then called Source) using an HTML form, then we stored that info into a basic table in a MySQL database, that was all.

 Well it was a lot of introduction for a funny application, so you can taste TheFactBook too.